Edward II (film): Reception

 The film received positive reviews from critics.
-It currently holds a 100% "Certified Fresh" score on the review-aggregator site Rotten Tomatoes.
+It currently holds a 100% score on the review-aggregator site Rotten Tomatoes.
 Rolling Stone called it "a piercing cry from the heart" and The Washington Post praised Jarman for "keeping the story streamlined and potently clear while retaining Marlowe's poetic period language".
 The Observer called it one of "Derek Jarman's most accomplished films".
 The film has been considered a classic example of New Queer Cinema.